jatin4114/campus-lost-found/README.md

 Runs the frontend (nginx, port 5173) and backend (port 4000).
 Supabase remains the hosted Postgres database — `DATABASE_URL` comes from `backend/.env`, which is never baked into the image or committed.
+The backend container applies pending migrations and seeds demo data on startup (`docker-entrypoint.sh`), so `docker compose up --build` alone gets a fresh database to a working demo — no manual `prisma migrate deploy`/`db:seed` step needed first.

 ## Deployment